SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 The account was created by the `Zoro` user.

-The event also showed the new account SID ending in:
+The account also had a SID ending in 1004, identifying the newly created ```BackupAdmin``` account with its unique local account identifier.

 ```text
 1004
 ```

-and the account UAC information.

 The rendered event displayed: